Bridal Suite | Dressing Room – Essential Tips

 Windows And Lots Of Natural Light

-A well-lit space with lots of natural light will be best for getting prepared for the celebration.
-You need to see what you’re doing when it comes to makeup, hair, and picking out your final pieces of jewelry.
+A well-lit space with ample natural light will be ideal for preparing for the celebration.
+You need to take a step back and assess what you’re doing when it comes to makeup, hair, and selecting your final pieces of jewelry.

 You’ll also want a place with plenty of windows and light for good photography so the photographer can take lots of unique shots of you and your bridesmaids.

-If the room is dark because of small windows, consider bringing inexpensive LED ring lights YouTubers use or check with your photographer for options.
+If the room is dark due to small windows, consider bringing inexpensive LED ring lights that YouTubers use, or check with your photographer for alternative options.

 You can check ahead of time what type of room your venue has to offer to their brides and take a look at it when you come by on your visit.